Hero Card 16, Card Pack 2

 Hometown: Jacksonville, FL

-Medal of Honor, Purple Heart, Vietnam Gallantry Cross
+Military Honors: Medal of Honor, Silver Star, Bronze Star, Purple Heart, Vietnam Gallantry Cross

-An orphan who grew up homeless, Sims was leading his squad and heard a booby trap trigger.
+On February 21, 1968, Staff Sergeant Sims was leading his squad on a search-and-destroy mission when he heard a booby trap trigger.
 Yelling for his soldiers to get back, he threw himself on the device, taking the full impact of the blast.
 Sims is also credited with saving his company’s first platoon and headquarters earlier that same day.

 In an eyewitness statement supporting a Medal of Honor application for Sims, his commander, 1st Lt.
 Cleo Hogan wrote, “Sims saved the lives of at least three of his squad and two of the company headquarters by absorbing the shock of the blast himself.
 SSG Sims made the greatest sacrifice a soldier can make…and no mark of tribute can be too great.”